 We generate revenue from the use of our platform for the purchase and sale of digital advertising inventory.
-Generally, our revenue is based on a percentage of the ad spend that runs through our platform, although for certain clients or transaction types we may receive a fixed CPM for each impression sold, and for advertising campaigns that are transacted through insertion orders we earn revenue based on the full amount of ad spend that runs through our platform.
-We also generate revenue from the fee we charge clients for use of our SpringServe ad server, SpotX platform, and Demand Manager header-bidding product.
+Generally, our revenue is based on a percentage of the ad spend that runs through our platform, although for certain clients or transaction types we may receive a fixed CPM for each impression sold, and for advertising campaigns that are transacted through insertion orders, we earn revenue based on the full amount of ad spend that runs through our platform.
+We also generate revenue from our SpringServe ad server and Demand Manager header-bidding product, where fees are generally based on the number of impressions processed.
+In addition, we may receive certain fixed monthly fees for the use of our platforms or products.